Saudi restores full ties with Thailand after diamond dispute

 The rapprochement came during Thai Prime Minister Prayuth Chan-ocha's official visit to the kingdom, which marked the highest-level meeting between the countries since relations soured over the 1989 political scandal.
 Saudi Arabia downgraded its diplomatic relations with Thailand over the theft that led to a string of mysterious killings and became known as the Blue Diamond affair.

-Saudi Crown Prince Mohammed bin Salman, the country's de facto leader, held talks with Prayuth agreed to bury the hatchet and boost the nations' economic, security, and political ties, said a statement published on the official Saudi Press Agency, SPA, late Tuesday after meetings at the royal palace.
+Saudi Crown Prince Mohammed bin Salman, the country's de facto leader, agreed to bury the hatchet with Prayuth and boost the nations' economic, security and political ties, said a statement published on the official Saudi Press Agency, SPA, late Tuesday after talks at the royal palace.

 The countries will explore joint investment in fields ranging from energy and petrochemicals to tourism and hospitality, the statement added.
 Tourism is a key element of Vision 2030, Saudi Arabia's economic reform plan meant to wean the kingdom off oil.